-Please note that the releases in the Technical Preview Branch help you evaluate the new features of SCCM and it is recommended to apply these updates only in test environments.
+Please note that the Technical Preview Branch releases help you to evaluate new features of SCCM and it is recommended to apply these updates only in test environments.

 System Center Operations Manager

-Following, are reported the news about Management Packs of SCOM:
+Following, are reported the news about the SCOM Management Packs:

-To try out the various components of System Center you must access theEvaluation Center and after the registration you can start the trial period.
+To test and evaluate free of charge the services offered by Azure you can access this page, while to try the various System Center components you must access theEvaluation Center and, after registering, you can start the trial period.